 Joining Instructions for Keelboat Sailing Courses

 This is found on the webpage you booked your course. (i.e. Learn to Sail, Improvers, Seamanship Skills).
 It's on the same line as the date of your course.
 Day 2 often starts up to an hour later, due to the daily change in tide times.
 Finish times are approximate.

 Suitable footwear for onboard the keelboat

 Trainers or wellies, deck shoes, crocks, grippy beach shoes and dinghy boots are all suitable.
 You'll get wet feet while stepping from the slipway into the inflatable boat that ferries you to the keelboat.
 If you want, you can change into suitable dry footwear (with non-marking soles) when aboard the keelboat.
 Neoprene dinghy boots help keep your feet warm even when wet.
 You might want to roll up your trousers a bit for stepping into the inflatable boat.

 Waterproof jacket and trousers

 It feels colder out on the sea than on land.
 A base layer, microfleece and warmer fleece, depending on the overall temperature, are ideal.
 Wear a hat or buff for warmth and to keep long hair under control!
 If you wear glasses you might want to use something to secure them.
 Quick drying fabrics are better than cotton if you have them.
 It's advisable to bring a change of clothing and a towel just in case you get very wet.
 You can leave these in garage 3 while out sailing.

 When you 'gybe' the boat, a rope runs quickly through your hands so you'll need some protection to avoid rope burn.
 Basic flexible utility gloves with some grip will do or cycling gloves or you can buy sailing gloves.
-We have a few pairs of sailing gloves left for sale for £10.
+We have two pairs of 'Small' size sailing gloves left for sale for £10.

 Your own packed lunch